 Having WiFi in your home or office seems to be a necessity for most these days.
-Many people set up their own networks with little knowledge of how WiFi works or the dangers of low wireless security.
-While there are different forms and methods for securing your WiFi network it just depends on what method is the best fit for you.
-If you do not implement one of these methods of security you are essentially a target and it is only a matter of time before someone exploits you.
+Many people set up their own networks with little knowledge of how WiFi works.
+Even the dangers of low wireless security.
+There are different forms and methods for securing your WiFi network.
+Depends on the method that best fits for you.
+Furthermore, if you do not implement one of these methods of security you are essentially a target.
+It is only a matter of time before someone exploits you.

-If your network is unsecured anyone can access it and do whatever they wish.
+Anyone can access your unsecured network and do whatever they wish.
 There are reports across the internet of horror stories involving unsecured WiFi.
-Once someone has connected to your WiFi anything they do is traced back to your residence or office.
+If someone connects to your unsecured WiFi, they can do anything.
+Possibly, traced back to your residence or office.
 An example of this would be that someone accessing your unsecured WiFi could use it to download or access illegal information or even commit cyber crimes.
 A trace of the traffic will lead authorities to your address.
 Once your IP address is traced as the source of this violation and you could end up being prosecuted for a crime you didn't even commit.
 Since setting up security on your WiFi is a relatively simple process there is no reason to leave yourself open to possible exploitation.

 One of the most important things a person should do is take the time to learn how to set up their WiFi security to protect themselves.
 If you are unsure of the method for securing your WiFi network there are a few simple steps below that you can follow to set up your security.